Temerity: History

 The Temerity area has been inside the Aspen Highlands permit area boundary since that permit was first granted in 1958, and even back then it was clear that the forest near Loge Peak would make for excellent steep tree skiing if it could be done safely.
 The principal issue was the safety of the dangerous avalanche chutes cutting through the forest, which would have to be controlled before commercial skiers could traffic the area.
 Also, the forest is in many places too dense for most skiers and would have to be thinned out.

 Hope came for the actualization of opening Temerity in the 77-78 season, when the natural avalanche chutes of Steeplechase opened.
 Steeplechase was made safe by a bootpacking program whereby hikers were paid to march up and down the slopes, mashing down the early-season snow so it would hold throughout the season.
 Constant skier traffic effectively mashed down the subsequent layers of snow so that avalanche conditions would never be reached.

 However, due to the expense associated with opening it, Temerity was not to be opened for another eighteen years.
 The tree removal was an expensive process, as the trees had to be removed by helicopter so as not to damage rest of the forest.
 Finally, before the 95-96 season the bootpacking and tree removal were accomplished, and Temerity was open.

 Initially, however, the runs were much shorter than they are now because no lift serviced the area.
 A long catwalk called the OK traverse brought skiers back to Steeplechase's Grand Traverse, which brought them back to the bottom of Loge Peak lift.
 That unfortunate arrangement changed in the 05-06 season with the opening of the Deep Temerity lift, which approximately doubled the length of the Temerity and Steeplechase runs, allowing skiers to ski much more terrain and traverse much less.
 Deep Temerity, a triple chair that rises 1690 ft., also makes much more of the Highlands Bowl accessible.
 The opening of Deep Temerity was a landmark event for the Aspen Skiing Company because it opened up so much experts-only terrain, and it hoped to establish Aspen as a center for extreme skiing.
 Posters were issued with the slogan, "Aspen Goes Deep."

-Naming

-Temerity was named by highlands ski patroller Alan Schmidt, who did much of the research work involved in opening it.
-The area was named for the outrageousness of opening avalanche chutes to the public.